Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 {% endhighlight %}

 ### In Summary
 Redux is an opinionated flux implementation and widely adopted by the react community.
 Redux helps to develop easily maintainable large scale react applications.
-[Redux video tutorials created by the master mind behind redux, Dan Abramov, is a great place to start.](https://egghead.io/series/getting-started-with-redux)
+[Redux video tutorials created by the master mastermind redux, Dan Abramov, is a great place to start.](https://egghead.io/series/getting-started-with-redux).

+### Repository With Sample
+You could also check out this [Github repository](https://github.com/Raathigesh/CodeLib/tree/master/ReduxSimplified) which has a very minimal React/Redux sample.